hammadrauf/TowersOfHanoi/README.md

       -l {true,false}, --logging {true,false}
                              set  if  text  ouput   log  messages  are  needed.
                              Boolean value.
 Default is false.
+      -i {true,false}, --iterative {true,false}
+                             set if iterative method  is needed.
+Boolean value.
+                             Default is false.
+      -n {true,false}, --nobeep {true,false}
+                             set if silent mode  (no  beep)  is needed.
+Boolean value.
+Default is false (There will be beeps).

 ## Usage Tips
 1. Open command prompt and type any of the following:
 ```